Last updated: May 3, 2026

 Best fit: Loan closets and reuse programs usually help most when the need is for a basic item, the budget is tight, and the equipment is needed fast.
 That often means a walker after a fall, a transport chair after surgery, a shower chair during recovery, or a bedside commode while strength improves.

 May need a different path: If the item is custom, power-driven, respiratory, or tied to skin protection or safe transfers, a community closet may not be the best first answer.
-Medicare has specific rules for wheelchairs and scooters, including a face-to-face exam and written prescription for power devices, and separate rules for oxygen equipment and CPAP therapy.
-If you are still in a hospital or in a Part A-covered skilled nursing facility, Medicare’s official DME booklet says the facility is responsible for DME you need during that covered stay.
+Medicare has specific rules for wheelchairs and scooters, including a face-to-face exam for power devices.
+Medicare also has separate rules for oxygen equipment and CPAP therapy.
+If you are still in a hospital or in a Part A-covered skilled nursing facility, the facility is usually responsible for the DME you need during that covered stay.

 Medicare-covered DME vs. community loan closets and reuse programs